-It’s easy to assume that, since your website looks good that it is good, but search engines don’t see our websites like we see them.
+It’s easy to assume that since your website looks good that it is good, but search engines don’t see our websites as we see them.

 The size and complexity of enterprise websites create some common issues.
 We’re going to walk you through some of those and how they can be fixed to improve your search engine performance.

 Did you know that Google ignores about half of all content on enterprise websites?

 The culprit is often the sheer size and complexity of enterprise websites, combined with Google’s finite time and resources.